-Driven by the unfavorable distribution of inflows, the Magat Plant's total sold quantities from spot energy generation and ancillary services ("AS") during 2020 was at 1.7 TWh, which is slightly lower than 2019's sold capacity of 1.8 TWh.
-This is equivalent to a sold capacity factor of 52%, compared to 54% in 2019.
-Spot and AS revenue for the year 2020 was \$4.36 bn, 27% lower than 2019's \$5.95 bn.
-SN Aboitiz Power-Magat's Bilateral Contract Quantity ("BCQ") revenue for 2020 was \$727 mn, significantly higher than 2019's \$275 mn.
-This was mainly driven by the lower spot market prices during 2020 compared to 2019.
+Driven by improved inflows in the first quarter of 2021, the Magat Plant's total sold quantities from spot energy generation and ancillary services ("AS") during 2021 was at 1.9 TWh, which is slightly higher than 2020's sold capacity of 1.8 TWh.
+This is equivalent to a sold capacity factor of 60%, compared to 55% in 2020.
+Spot and AS revenue for the year 2021 was ₱6.59 bn, 51% higher than 2020's ₱4.36 bn.
+SNAP-Magat's Bilateral Contract Quantity ("BCQ") margin for 2021 was ₱679 mn loss, significantly lower than 2020's ₱727 mn.
+This was mainly driven by the higher spot market prices during 2020 compared to 2020.

-In June 2019, SN Aboitiz Power-Magat switched on its first 200kW floating photovoltaic project over the Magat reservoir in Isabela.
+In June 2019, SNAP-Magat switched on its first 200kW floating photovoltaic project over the Magat reservoir in Isabela.
 This was the first non-hydro renewable energy project of the SN Aboitiz Power Group, which is looking at other renewables and complementary technologies to expand its portfolio.
 The SN Aboitiz Power-Magat floating solar project has proven its viability, both technical and commercial.
 On 21 October 2020, the company obtained approval for the project to proceed to engineering design for a total of 67 MW.
 The pilot project and the initial pre-feasibility studies have shown positive results.
 The project is currently in the detailed feasibility study stage, which is expected to run for ten to 12 months.
 Initial efforts have been focused on securing all pertinent permits and endorsements, conduct of applicable stakeholder consultations, completion of environmental and social baseline studies, refinement of commercial assumptions, and completion of technical site investigations necessary for a feasibility level design.
 Based on the results of the pre-feasibility studies, phase one of the project will be for 67 MW with a plan to install up to 150 MW, depending on the final technical solution and layout.